 Speakers will have 20 minutes to present their papers, followed by 10 minutes of discussion.
 Languages of presentation: English, French, German, Italian and Spanish.

-Notification of acceptance will be sent by 15th April.
+Notification of acceptance will be sent by the end of May.